Luxury takes things to a different level.

 9. Best Unboxing Winner: Chase Sapphire Reserve

-The unboxing category is unique to the luxury credit card world because companies put some thought and effort into the way they package their cards.
+The unboxing category is unique to the premium credit card world because companies put some thought and effort into the way they package their cards.

 These cards don’t show up in an envelope like most credit cards; no, they arrive in special packaging intended to make your first moments with your card as memorable as possible.

 As Kaja Olcott told us, the luxurious packaging is a kind of “tangible representation of value” that “gives people the feeling they’re part of the elite crowd.